UCIDataScienceInitiative/AdvancedRWorkshop/shiny/slides.md

 ---
 ## Exercise 2
-+ For this exercise, you are invited to do _whatever_ you want with Shiny.
 + Suggested exercise: build, from scratch, an app that will explore the `diamonds` dataset of ggplot2 fame.
 + controls: scale, with 2 knobs, for subsetting the data
 + the server should subset the data accordingly and return a plot of the data over that subset
 + then add a checkbox for making the dots transparent

++ Alternatively, you are invited to do _whatever_ you want with Shiny.